Ensembl/peregrine-eachorevery/src/eoestruct/eoestruct.md

 Building templates uses `struct_from_json` which takes a list of "all" strings, a list of "if" strings, and a JSON template.
 The "all" and "if" strings are strings with special meaning in the template, and the list could come from the same source as the template or be hardwired in the call, as appropriate for the use case.

-Every type in the supplied json template is copied across verbatim to the `StructTemplate` generated except for objects and strings, and even objects and strings are copied across verbatim *unless* they meet certainconditions:
+Every type in the supplied json template is copied across verbatim to the `StructTemplate` generated except for objects and strings, and even objects and strings are copied across verbatim *unless* they meet certain conditions:
 * Objects are only special if they conatain a key in the "all" or "if" list supplied.
 * Strings are only special if the match a variable name established in an All (see below)